marcosnevot/iot-live-metrics-hub/ARCHITECTURE.md

       ]
     }
     ```
+- The metrics API is fully documented in Swagger under the `Metrics` tag, including path parameters and required `from` / `to` query parameters.

 This module satisfies the initial metrics query requirements and is used as a debugging and analysis tool for the rules engine.